jeremysinger/cheri_vms_survey/README.md

 Contact: David Chisnall at SCI Semiconductor

-## JavaScript / v8
+## JavaScript,WebAssembly / V8

-There have been several attempts to get the v8 JavaScript engine running on CheriBSD/Morello and other purecap platforms.
-This work is ongoing.
-The most recent status update is this [set of slides](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/cheritech24/04_03_Graeme_Jenkinson.pdf) from a CHERITech workshop.
+The V8 language runtime used by projects such as Chromium, NodeJS and Electron has an initial purecap port to CheriBSD/Morello available on [GitHub](https://github.com/ctsrd-cheri/v8).
+The port supports execution of much of JavaScript found on real-world websites.
+It also supports an initial port of both 32-bit and 64-bit WebAssembly (memory64).
+The latest status update on the work is a talk at [CHERI Blossoms](https://cheri-alliance.org/events/speakers/domagoj-stolfa/).
+The talk concludes with a demo of JavaScript inside the purecap port of Chromium.
+The V8 port is still under active development and currently has numerous limitations, such as not yet having support for pointer compression.

-Contact: Graeme Jenkinson at Capabilities Ltd
+Contact: Domagoj Stolfa at University of Cambridge (V8), Graeme Jenkinson at Capabilities Ltd (Chromium)

 ## Lua / ?